sparkflows/sparkflows-docs/docs/user-guide/web-app/design-patterns/browse-download-file.rst

 To browse and download files :

 #.
 Run the App.
 #.
-Click the **Browse and Download** button to see the list of available files for download.
+Click the **Browse and Download Button** to see the list of available files for download.
 #.
-Click the **Download** Action Button located next to the file you wish to download.
+Click the **Download Action Button** located next to the file you wish to download.

       .. figure:: ../../../_assets/web-app/browse-download-file/browse-download.png
          :alt: browse and download file